 He also called on West Island mayors and residents to advocate for the project ahead of the October election.
 “We are asking everyone in the area, especially the West Island, to have the people speak to their elected officials, and the new ones coming up for the upcoming elections in October, to make the Autoroute 20 extension a priority.”

-For now, with some land having been expropriated for nearly 60 years to make way for the project, off-island residents will continue to face long lines getting to and from home (still able to stop at Dairy Queen for a break in the summer to cut the travel time) with hopes that a Highway 20 overhaul in the area will one day taste just as sweet.
+For now, with some land having been expropriated for nearly 60 years to make way for the project, off-island residents will continue to face long lines getting to and from home (still able to stop at Dairy Queen for a break in the summer to cut the travel time) with hopes that a Highway 20 overhaul in the area will one day taste just as sweet. n